SharePoint/sp-dev-docs/docs/schema/workflow-element-elements.md

 </thead>
 <tbody>
 <tr class="odd">
 <td align="left"><p>SharePoint Foundation supports absolute or server-relative paths in the workflow template definition.
 All form path URLs must be expressed in one of these formats.
-For example, an absolute path, such as &quot;<span class="code">http://site/library/page.aspx</span>&quot;; or a server-relative path, such as <span class="code">&quot;/layouts/page.aspx</span>&quot;.
+For example, an absolute path, such as "<span class="code">http://site/library/page.aspx</span>"; or a server-relative path, such as <span class="code">"/layouts/page.aspx</span>".
 SharePoint Foundation does not support link fix-up in workflow template definitions.</p></td>
 </tr>
 </tbody>
 </table>